gazaskygeeks/Coding-Foundations-course/coursebook/session-12/operators.md

----
+## Types of operators in javascript

-> JavaScript has many types of operators and at this workshop we will discuss comparison and logical operators.
+JavaScript has many types of operators and at this workshop we will discuss comparison and logical operators.

 ## <a href='#comparison-operators' id='comparison-operators'>